whitelizard/json-rule-processor/README.md

 # json-rule-processor

-Process JSON config of rule with conditions, actions &amp; more
+Process JSON config of rule with conditions, actions & more.